Michael Klim: Personal life

 Klim married Lindy Rama, a former model and fashion entrepreneur, in April 2006.
 The couple have two daughters, and a son.
-Klim and Rama moved to Bali in 2010 to raise their family but announced their separation in February 2016.
-Klim shares custody of his children and continues to live between Bali and Australia with his partner, Michelle Owen.
+Klim and Rama, who is a Balinese princess through her father, moved to the Indonesian island of Bali in 2010 to raise their family but announced their separation in February 2016.
+Klim shares joint custody of his children and continues to live between Bali and Australia with his fiancée Michelle Owen.
+Klim and Owen, who met in 2019, became engaged in December 2025.

-Klim supports the St Kilda Saints in the Australian Football League.

-In July 2022, Klim revealed that he had been diagnosed with the auto-immune disorder chronic inflammatory demyelinating polyneuropathy in 2020, which has affected his legs and feet and left him struggling to walk unassisted.
+In July 2022, Klim revealed that he had been diagnosed with the auto-immune disorder chronic inflammatory demyelinating polyneuropathy (CIDP) in 2020, which has affected his legs and feet and left him struggling to walk unassisted.
+In May 2024, Klim and Owen launched the Klim Foundation.
+Its primary purpose is to raise awareness, provide support, and advocate for people living with CIDP.

 In 2024, his autobiography Klim, written with sports journalist Nicole Jeffery, was published by Hachette.

+In February 2026 Klim was the subject of an episode of the Australian documentary television programme Australian Story, detailing his battle with CIDP.